Mtanaka77/Macro-particle_Simulation_for_Magnetic_Reconnection/README.md

 space physics.
 Both electric and magnetic fields at low frequencies are solved by a slightly backward time decentering technique.
-Magnetic reconnection and solar wind-earth magnetic field coupling are quite suitable for applying this code.
+Magnetic reconnection and solar wind-earth magnetic field coupling are quite suitable for applying this simulation code.

 One uses here the time decentered scheme in aimpl=0.6, while the time centered scheme in the explicit code (aimpl=0.5) is used in the other directory of molecular dynamics simulations.
-It is noted, however, that finite errors in the divergence term accumulate which must be corrected if the finite difference coordinates are utilized.
+It is noted, however, that finite errors in the divergence term accumulate which must be corrected if the finite difference coordinate space are utilized.
 Four physical units are, i) time: 1/wpe (c/wpe: electron inertia length), ii) length: c/wpe, iii) mass: electron mass, and iv) charge: electron charge.
 The program is written in Fortran 2003 and MPI version 3 for parallelization.